M-F-Tushar/Java-The-Complete-Reference/Chapter 3 - Data Types, Variables, and Arrays/README.md

 The if statement executes only when b is true.
 10 > 9 evaluates to true.

-Exercise

-Write a program that checks if 42 is even using a boolean variable.
+Exercise:Write a program that checks if 42 is even using a boolean variable.

 3. A Closer Look at Literals
 Literals are fixed values in source code (e.g., 42, 3.14, 'a').